kgorking/ecs/README.md

     [](position const& p1, position const& p2) { return p1.length() < p2.length(); });
 ```

 This code will ensure that all the integers passed to `sys_dec` will arrive in descending order, from highest to lowest.
 Integers passed to `sys_asc` will arrive in ascending order.
-Positions passed to `sys_pos` will be sorted wrt to their length.
+Positions passed to `sys_pos` will be sorted according to their length.

 Sorting functions must correspond to a type that is processed by the system, or an error will be raised during compilation.